radius-project/docs/docs/content/getting-started/index.md

 - Add Redis to the application using a [Recipe]({{< ref "guides/recipes/overview" >}}) .
 - Adding a connection from the `demo` container to the Redis cache, which automatically sets environment variables with connection information.

-Open `app.bicep` in your editor and get ready to edit the file.
+Begin by opening `app.bicep` in your editor and get ready to edit the file.

 First add some new code to `app.bicep` by pasting in the content below at the end of the file.
 This code creates a Redis Cache using a Radius Recipe: